rsdoiel/antenna/archives/2025/retro_computing_2025.25.md

 date: 2025-06-25, from: Icon Bar, RISC OS News

 If you have chatted to Richard Brown at recent RISC OS Shows you will know that he has been planning to migrate the servers Orpheus Internet uses from Intel Xeon systems to pure ARM.
-This is now has been competed and the 2 Xeon boxes have been replaced by a cluster of 16/17 Raspberry Pi 5 boxes.
+This has now been completed and the 2 Xeon boxes have been replaced by a cluster of 16/17 Raspberry Pi 5 boxes.

 <br>